B8ni/bottoni/_posts/2022-08-07-fail-learning-ai-post.md

 To be able to mastering Machine Learning with FastAI approach I need to be a practitioner.
 To be a practitioner a have to do lots practice.
 To do lots practice a have to spend extra hours.
 To be able to spend extra hours I have to be motivated.
 To be motivated I have to be persistent.
 To be persistent I have to enjoy it.

-That's the chain to the heaven.
+That's the chaining rule of the heaven.

 > I listen to everything on 1x speed.
 I admire all you folks that do 1.5x or 2x, but my brain needs time to process the ideas.
 Sometimes I pause the podcast/audiobook & just reflect on a single sentence for a while.
 I used to think I need to improve this but now I just accept it.

 I'm happy to read this from [Lex Fridman](https://twitter.com/lexfridman/status/1555957433578790915).
-It means I have to watch Jeremy at 0.5x divided by $10^6$ speed.
+It means I have to watch Jeremy at 0.5x divided by few tens speed.

 The approach to learning, as said before, seems working.
 So that's what I'll do:
 1. Review last notes, if there's something
-2. Watch lecture, first epoch.
-W/o pausing
+2. Watch lecture, first iteration.
+All in one breath
-3. Watch lecture, second epoch.
+3. Watch lecture, second iteration.
 Pausing as needed, experimenting, exploring and building (lots of -ing)
 4. Going through FastAI book, kaggle notes and random links [^5]
 5. Do questionnaire and find weakness
 6. Focus on a project, only one.
 Do it well

-That's wonderful approach doesn't come from my neurons but are suggested by [Radek Osmulski](https://www.goodreads.com/book/show/58213068-meta-learning) and [Jeremy Howard tips](https://www.youtube.com/watch?v=gGxe2mN3kAg). **Yes, it's strange, I bought it.
+That's wonderful approach doesn't come from my neurons but are suggested by [Radek Osmulski's book](https://www.goodreads.com/book/show/58213068-meta-learning) and [Jeremy Howard tips](https://www.youtube.com/watch?v=gGxe2mN3kAg). **Yes, it's strange, I bought a book.
 I'm not used to**.

-Additional trick to force me studying is live streaming my session study. **Embarrassing** and funny moment will face.
+Additional and personal trick to force me studying is **live streaming my session study**. **Embarrassing** and funny moment will face.

 **Deadline:** end of August 2022.